Accessibility Tools

 Tretinoin cream for melasma

 Dr. Jaliman may recommend the topical retinoid cream tretinoin (Tretinoin or Retin-A) as a treatment for hyperpigmentation.
 Since topical steroid creams may thin the skin, corticosteroids should only be used for a short period of time.
 Tretinoin, which is derived from vitamin A, helps accelerate the turnover of skin cells.
 This process helps to shed dark, discolored, and dead skin cells, while also promoting the growth of new, healthy skin cells.
+Make sure to use a mild cleanser with this treatment.

 It can be challenging to know the difference between darkened skin caused by facial hyperpigmentation and more dangerous conditions like skin cancer if one is unsure of what to look for.
 To ensure there isn't any risk of skin cancer or melanoma, it is crucial to closely monitor any dark-colored or brown spots on the skin, regardless of whether pigmentation is caused by excessive sun exposure or other factors.
 Furthermore, variations in skin tone can cause patients to feel self-conscious about the changes to their skin, even when pigmentation isn't a sign of a more sinister condition.
 When you see a black spot on your skin, you should make an appointment to see a dermatologist who has undergone board certification, like Dr. Jaliman.
 By following this approach, healthcare professionals can rule out more serious skin diseases like skin cancer and devise a suitable course of treatment.

-Do I have melasma?
+How do I know if I have melasma?

 The easiest method to find out if you have melasma is to see a dermatologist, like Dr. Debra Jaliman in New York City, for a consultation.
 With years of expertise, Dr. Jaliman is a highly recognized board-certified dermatologist who has treated patients worldwide with the most cutting-edge non-invasive melasma treatments.
 Upon physical examination, a skilled physician can usually identify your melasma by examining the distribution and features of the darker skin.
 Besides identifying the hyperpigmentation, Dr. Jaliman may suggest a customized set of in-office treatments and skincare products tailored to your specific skin conditions and overall aesthetic objectives.